pixie-io/blog.px.dev/content/blog/ebpf-tls-tracing-past-present-future/index.md

 </figure>
 :::

 The distinction between these types of applications was important because assumptions could be made about how the functions exist on the call stack when TLS library functions are invoked.
-The belief (which was later verified[^verification]) was that a uprobe could access the underlying syscall socket fd for BIO native applications since `send`/`recv` would be on the call stack when `SSL_write` and `SSL_read` were called.
+The belief (which was later verified[^3]) was that a uprobe could access the underlying syscall socket fd for BIO native applications since `send`/`recv` would be on the call stack when `SSL_write` and `SSL_read` were called.

 This detection is orchestrated by populating a BPF map on `SSL_write`/`SSL_read` entry and the underlying syscall probe will check to see if this map is populated for the given pid and tgid, storing the socket fd if present.
 This is then consumed on the `SSL_write`/`SSL_read` return probes.
 See the following animation for a visualization of how the BPF program performs this access.

-[^bio-definition]: "BIO" is synonymous with [OpenSSL's BIO definition](https://docs.openssl.org/1.1.1/man7/bio/).
+[^2]: "BIO" is synonymous with [OpenSSL's BIO definition](https://docs.openssl.org/1.1.1/man7/bio/).
-[^verification]: See [appendix](#integrity-checker) for more details on the verification.
+[^3]: See [appendix](#integrity-checker) for more details on the verification.

 ![Animation showing the call stack and eBPF events that happen during BIO native tracing](assets/redesigned-tls-tracing.gif)